michaelbarone/cursor-working-memory/README.md

    Create a new task plan for [feature/bugfix description] that builds on the work done in [previous task].
    ```

-For best results, add clear requirements to the prompts and refine the plan.
-Even better, working with the Agent in `Ask` mode to refine the plan before letting the `Agent` write files.
-Remind the agent to ask you questions to help clarify and improve decision making.

 ## Managing Task Milestones